Home › YouTube Transcript Generator

 Real-World Use Cases

-Students: Paste a lecture recording transcript → ask for a summary and key definitions → create flashcards → prepare for exams without rewatching hours of content.
-See our full guide on YouTube transcripts for students.
+Students: Paste a lecture transcript and ask for a summary, key definitions, and flashcards.
+See our guide on YouTube transcripts for students.

-Content creators: Find a popular video in your niche → get the transcript → ask ChatGPT to identify the main talking points → use as inspiration for your own original content (not copying — using as a research starting point).
+Content creators: Find a popular video in your niche, get the transcript, and use as inspiration for your own original content.
+See how to turn a YouTube video into a blog post.

-Researchers: Watch 10 expert interviews → get all 10 transcripts → paste each one and ask for the key claims → compare perspectives across all sources.
+Researchers: Get transcripts from 10 expert interviews and ask ChatGPT to compare perspectives across all sources.

-Business analysts: Company earnings call or conference talk on YouTube → transcript → ask ChatGPT to extract all mentions of revenue, growth, and market outlook → get a structured brief in seconds.
+Business analysts: Company earnings call on YouTube — transcript it, then extract all mentions of revenue and growth in seconds.

 Tips for Better Results